 Here they are:

-- Flexible Spending Accounts (FSA) – With FSA plans, employees can allocate a piece of their salary (before it is taxed) to cover out-of-pocket expenses like childcare or medical care.
+- Flexible Spending Accounts (FSA) – With FSA plans, employees can allocate a piece of their salary (before the income tax) to cover out-of-pocket expenses like childcare/daycare or health care.
 Based on the amount the employee decides on, you create an annual payment plan which the employee pays monthly.
 As the employer, you put the funds in a safe and secure place until a member of your staff submits a claim.
 Once that claim has been approved, you release the funds from the safekeeping account to the employee.

 - Medical Flexible Spending Account (MFSA) – Employees can only submit claims on qualified medical expenses.
-To know what expenses qualify, please refer to the IRS Publication 502 (Medical Expenses).
+To know which health care expenses qualify for this health plan, please refer to the IRS Publication 502 (Medical Expenses).
 Just like with FSAs, whatever amount the employee puts aside from their salary is held in a special account.
 That money will be refunded to the employee once the claim is approved.

-- Child/Dependent Care Flexible Spending Account – Employees can dedicate a portion of their salary to the cost of caring for their kids, elderly family members, and disabled spouse.
+- Child/Dependent Care Flexible Spending Account – Employees can dedicate a portion of their salary to the cost of caring for their kids, elder care, and disabled spouse.
 Navigating the legal intricacies of these types of plans can be challenging.
-For that reason, I recommend that you speak to your tax advisor for consultancy.
+For that reason, I recommend that you speak to your tax advisor to know more about non-taxable benefits and your taxable income.
 In the meantime, you can familiarize yourself with the IRS Publication 503 (Child & Dependent Care Expenses).